-St. Michael's is dedicated to conservation of the planet and our Styrofoam Station is in the choir room, as we continue to collect donations.
-To date, St. Mikes has reached the 300+ bags benchmark.
-As part of Churches Caring 4 Creation since May 2019, we have recycled over 800 bags, about 600 cooler boxes, and over 4000 egg cartons have been retrieved for reuse by "Farmer Bob".
+St. Michael's is dedicated to conservation of the planet and actively participates in Churches Caring for Creation in Norman.
+We recycle paper, plastics and foam and participate in densifying events.
+Since May 2019, we have recycled over 800 bags of foam, about 600 cooler boxes, and over 4000 egg cartons have been received for reuse by "Farmer Bob".

 1. LOOK for the #6 on the food service item.

-7. NO packing peanuts, NO foam insulation, straws, lids, labels or tape
+5. NO packing peanuts, NO foam insulation, straws, lids, labels or tape,